hashicorp/terraform-website/content/source/docs/plugin/framework/types.html.md

 ### Implement the `attr.Value` Interface

-The [`attr.Value`
+Use the [`attr.Value`
 interface](https://pkg.go.dev/github.com/hashicorp/terraform-plugin-framework/attr#Value)
-is used to implement an attribute value.
-Its job is to describe to the framework how to express that attribute value in a way that Terraform will understand.
+to implement an attribute value.
+It tells the framework how to express that attribute value in a way that Terraform will understand. `attr.Value` has the following methods.

 #### ToTerraformValue